CanonicalJP/damn-vulnerable-defi-v4-walkthrough/README.md

 ### Attack Analysis
 Objective: Prevent `UnstoppableVault.flashLoan()` from successfully executing.

-The balance of `UnstoppableVault` is not accounted for unexpected changes (e.g. an ERC20 transfer), by just transfering an small amount to the vault, the below condition fail and revert
+The balance of `UnstoppableVault` is not accounted for unexpected changes (e.g. force feeding ERC20 tokens), by just transfering an small amount to the vault, the below condition fail and revert

 https://github.com/CanonicalJP/damn-vulnerable-defi-v4/blob/84b762cb27b1c44cbd2f1ba6caeaaa2805d12a69/src/unstoppable/UnstoppableVault.sol#L84-L85